 Atom was launched in 2008 as a processor designed to power mobile internet devices and nettops.
 The initial 45 nm single chip was sold in a package with a chipset and a thermal design power as low as 0.65 watts.
 As netbooks became popular in 2008, the less power-efficient Diamondville (N200 and N300 series) core sold in far greater units than the Silverthorne core (Z500 series), which Intel envisioned to be its contender for the ultramobile market.

 The initial Atom lacked integration and did not succeed in markets other than netbooks.
 Even the updated Lincroft (released in 2010 as Z600) could not change that scenario.
 The current Atom generation for desktop and netbook applications is the 32 nm Cedarview generation (D2000 and N2000 series, released in 2011).
-Intel attempted to expand Atom into other application areas, such as TVs, but failed mainly due to the lack of integration of Atom.
+Intel attempted to expand Atom into other application areas, such as TVs but failed mainly due to its lack of integration.

-Atom SoC was released in 2012 with the Medfield core.
+The Atom SoC, with the Medfield core, was released in 2012.
 The Z2000 series is Intel’s first offering for devices such as phones and tablets since its ARMv5-based Xscale core, which the company offered between 2002 and 2005.

 In 2010, Intel introduced its Westmere architecture featuring on-die graphics, known as Intel HD Graphics.
 Previously, any computer not utilizing a discrete graphics card made use of the Intel Integrated Graphics residing on the motherboard’s Northbridge chip.